A REFOCUSSED INDUSTRY POLICY

-For more information about the New Zealand Government’s Industry Policy visit the Ministry of Business, Innovation and Employment’s industry policy page.
+For more information about ITPs, visit the Minister of Business, Innovation and Employment (MBIE)’s ITP page.

 THE DIGITAL TECH ITP PROCESS

-The Digital Technologies Industry Transformation Plan (DITP) is a vehicle to bring together industry, with its knowledge, drive and understanding of the Digital Technologies ecosystem, and government, who is responsible for broad economic settings.
-It is a living document that combines a top-down view of the emerging sector, as reflected in its vision, and a bottomup work programme based on evidence and business insights.
+The Digital Technologies ITP is a long-term vehicle to bring together industry, with its knowledge, drive and understanding of the digital technologies ecosystem, and government, who is responsible for broad economic settings.
+It is a living document that combines a top-down view of the emerging sector, as reflected in its vision, and a bottom-up work programme based on evidence and business insights.

 The Digital Technologies ITP has a vision of “The world looks to Aotearoa New Zealand as a leader in ethical, innovative, inclusive and sustainable digital technologies.
 These technologies enable our economy to prosper, help our businesses to grow stronger and compete internationally, and contribute to the wellbeing of all New Zealanders”.